 Doing Business in Romania

-A marketplace of 22 million, 37 million acres of arable land, a vibrant oil and gas industry, breathtaking landscapes, an expanding economy, a well-educated workforce with more than 50,000 specialists in information technology, access to the Black Sea and Asia.
+A marketplace of 21 million, 37 million acres of arable land, breathtaking landscapes, an expanding economy, a well-educated workforce with more than 50,000 specialists in information technology, access to the Black Sea and Asia.
 These features of Romania have attracted U.S. investors in banking, energy,

 Romania offers significant opportunities to American businesses with products, services, or technologies that either meet growing private demand or contribute to the country’s development priorities.
 The country’s entry into the European Union in January 2007 was preceded by a series of government reforms in order to satisfy the conditions of EU membership.
 Now the requirements of membership – including EU directives – make up one of the driving forces in Romania’s program of reform, modernization and investment in infrastructure.
 More significantly, these directives are accompanied by funding from the EU in the form of Structural Adjustment Funds and other programs to enable the new members to align their economies with the rest of the EU.

-Romania is a market with tremendous potential, a strategic location, and an increasingly solid business environment.
-While careful evaluation of the market is needed in order to seize business opportunities, exporting to or investing in Romania is less challenging than in previous years in terms of business and consumer confidence.
+Romania is a market with excellent potential, a strategic location, and an increasingly solid business climate.
+While careful evaluation of the market is needed in order to seize business opportunities, exporting to or investing in Romania is gradually becoming less challenging than in previous years in terms of the predictability of the business environment.

-In the context of historically low inflation, the National Bank of Romania relaxed monetary policy in order to support the economy.
-The Romanian currency was one of the least unstable over the last two years, not only within the region (Central & Eastern Europe in particular), but also compared with other large emerging markets such as Brazil, Turkey or South Africa.
+In the context of historically low inflation (expected to be negative in 2015, the first time since the fall of Communism), a structural fiscal position of approximately 1% of GDP, and a current account deficit below 1% of GDP, the National Bank of Romania relaxed monetary policy in order to support the economy starting with the Financial Crisis in 2008.
+There were gradual interest rate cuts from 10.25% at the beginning of 2009 to a record low of 1.75% at present.
+The Romanian currency has been one of the most stable in the region for the last two to three years.
+Public debt is currently below 40% of GDP and is predicted to decrease in the medium-term, provided that the fiscal consolidation process and economic growth maintain their pace.
 While Romania is increasingly attractive for trade and investment, a coherent tax policy, liberalization of the energy supply, and reform of the education and healthcare systems are needed to register further progress in the next period and improve Romania’s business outlook.

 Recognize these names?